impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 The purpose here is to `echo` the current directory, so that this can be captured by command substitution, without moving the user to a new directory as a side effect of calling the function.

-## "Return values" from `bash` functions
+## "Return values" from Bash functions

-Remember, the return value of a `bash` function is **not** the result of the last line of code in the function.
+Remember, the return value of a Bash function is **not** the result of the last line of code in the function.
 Technically, it's the exit code of the function.
 The *output* of a function (i.e. what you can capture via command substitution) is whatever is `echo`'ed while inside the function.

 When I Google "bash return value of a function", the first result I see is [a blog post in LinuxJournal.com](https://web.archive.org/web/20220718223538/https://www.linuxjournal.com/content/return-values-bash-functions){:target="_blank" rel="noopener"}.
 Among other things, it tells me: